How to Become a Notary in NY: Step-by-Step Guide to Notary Commission

 What are the eligibility requirements to become a notary in New York?

 To become a notary in New York, applicants must be at least 18 years old and either reside or work in the state.
-There are no formal educational prerequisites, but passing the notary public examination is necessary to demonstrate understanding of notarial procedures.
+There are no formal educational prerequisites, but passing the notary public examination is necessary to demonstrate an understanding of notarial procedures.
 Additionally, individuals must possess good moral character; any criminal history that affects honesty or integrity could impact eligibility.
 A clear legal record is crucial for maintaining credibility and ensuring the responsible execution of notarial duties.

 How do I become a notary in New York?